psi4/psi4/doc/sphinxman/source/dfmp2.rst

 gains when using DF-MP2 in concert with a DF-SCF reference.
 An efficient, threaded, disk-based DF-MP2 code is available in |PSIfour| for all single reference types available in the SCF module.
 MP2 defaults in |PSIfour| to the density-fitted code.

-See
-|globals__mp2_type| for performing a MP2 with conventional integrals.
+The support for MP2 by the DFMP2 module in |Psifour| is detailed in Table :ref:`DFMP2 Capabilities <table:dfmp2_stdsuite>`.
+Even without ``set qc_module dfmp2``, methods will default to this module, but alternate implementations and use of |globals__mp2_type| for performing a MP2 with conventional integrals can be seen at :ref:`other modules
+<table:managedmethods>`.

+.. include:: autodoc_capabilities_dfmp2.rst

 An example utilization of the code is::